-All of these updates had a sole purpose of providing the maximum value to the users of Google’s search engine.
-Couple of years ago you could stuff your front page with keywords in the background and do a little shady link building campaign and voila; you hit the first page in the SERPs.
+All of these updates had the sole purpose of providing the maximum value to the users of Google’s search engine.
+A couple of years ago you could stuff your front page with keywords in the background and do a little shady link building campaign and voila; you hit the first page in the SERPs.

 You can try doing this today and you may even have some success at the beginning, but sooner or later Google’s going to catch up with you and exclude your site from search results or even worse, place you in the closed loop of penalized sites.

 This is probably the best example out there that clearly depicts how important quality content is.
-Just scan through all those job proposals at Upwork and you’ll notice great deal of jobs titles “Experienced carpeting blogger” or “Professional insurance agent that can write” or “Journalist with SEO knowledge”.
+Just scan through all those job proposals at Upwork and you’ll notice a great deal of job titles “Experienced carpeting blogger” or “Professional insurance agent that can write” or “Journalist with SEO knowledge”.